DaedalicEntertainment/qt-coding-conventions/README.md

       // Correct
       if (foo) {
       }

+9.3.
+Surround binary operators with spaces.

 9.4.
-Surround binary operators with spaces.

-9.5.
 Do not put multiple statements on one line.

-9.6.
+## 10. Line Breaks

+10.1.
+Keep lines shorter than 100 characters; wrap if necessary.

+10.2.
 By extension, use a new line for the body of a control flow statement:

       // Wrong
       if (foo) bar();